2i2c-org/utoronto-demo/_sources/README.md

 ## Book content and website

+* The repository for this book [is hosted on GitHub](https://github.com/2i2c-org/utoronto-demo)
 * The content is taken from [the Inferential Thinking textbook](https://www.inferentialthinking.com/chapters/intro).
 * The book is built with [jupyter book](https://jupyterbook.org)